Estimation of the Shapley value by ergodic sampling: Introduction

 \section{Introduction}

 Since 1953 the Shapley value \citep{shapley1953value} is a fundamental solution concept of cooperative games with transferable utility (TU).
-As it is the sum of $2^{n-1}$ terms (where $n$ is the number of players) the exact value cannot be calculated in polynomial time of the number of players, based on its definition.
-In special classes of games the Shapley value can be calculated in polynomial time (see for example \citet{dori1}, \citet{CostAlloc} and \citet{Airport}), but in general it is intractable (see \citet{complex} or \citet{complex2}).
+As it is the sum of $2^{n-1}$ terms (where $n$ is the number of players), the exact value cannot be calculated in polynomial time of the number of players, based on its definition.
+In special classes of games, the Shapley value can be calculated in polynomial time (see for example \cite{dori1}, \cite{CostAlloc} and \cite{Airport}), but in general, it is intractable (see \cite{complex} or \cite{complex2}).

-The Shapley value can be considered as the expected value of a discrete random variable. \citet{CASTRO2009} suggests to estimate it with Monte-Carlo simulation.
+The Shapley value can be considered as the expected value of a discrete random variable. \cite{mann1960values} suggest estimating it with Monte-Carlo simulation.
 A consequence of the strong law of large numbers and the central limit theorem is that the mean of an independent sample is asymptotically normally distributed, unbiased and consistent estimate for the Shapley value.
-In practical applications, a good approximation can be almost as useful as the exact solution, and it is worth the effort to develop algorithms that provide approximations for the Shapley value with as low variance as possible.
+In practical applications, a good approximation can be almost as useful as the exact solution, and it is worth the effort to develop algorithms that provide approximations for the Shapley value with as low variance as possible. \cite{mann1960values} suggests four different heuristics to reduce the variance of the Shapley value, but only provides results for weighted voting games. \cite{Maleki} suggests reducing the estimation error by stratified sampling, and \cite{CASTRO2017} improves it with optimal allocation. \cite{touati2020bayesian} recommends a Bayesian Monte Carlo method for games with binary marginal contributions.
+It is also worth mentioning the deterministic multilinear approximation method of \cite{owen1972multilinear}, which is improved by \cite{leech2003}.

-In this paper, we propose an algorithm that uses Monte-Carlo simulation to estimate the Shapley value of any $n$-person game, if each marginal contribution can be calculated in polynomial time.
-In contrast to the algorithms using random independent samples (\cite{CASTRO2009}, \cite{Maleki} and \cite{CASTRO2017}), we use a ``strongly'' dependent but ergodic sample for the estimation.
+This paper proposes an algorithm that uses Monte Carlo simulation to estimate the Shapley value of any $n$-person game, if each marginal contribution can be calculated in polynomial time.
+In contrast to the algorithms using random independent samples, we use a ``strongly'' dependent but ergodic sample for the estimation.
 We generate samples in pairs that are highly negatively correlated.
-This sampling method can reduce the variance of the sample mean compared to an independent sample, having the same computational complexity.
-Our estimate is also asymptotically normally distributed, unbiased and consistent, and the proposed algorithm works best in the cases when the stratified sampling methods seem to fail.
+This sampling method is unbiased, consistent, and in the worst case, has asymptotically the same standard deviation as an independent sample with the same computational complexity, however, it can significantly reduce the variance of the sample mean compared to an independent sample.